ajtomato/PythonTutorial/README.md

 The _return_ statement returns with a value from a function. _return_ without an expression argument returns _None_.
 Falling off the end of a function also returns _None_.

+### 4.7.
+More on Defining Functions

+#### 4.7.1.
+Default Argument Values

+The default value is evaluated only once.
+This makes a difference when the default is a mutable object such as a list, dictionary, or instances of most classes.

+    def f(a, L=[]):
+        L.append(a)
+        return L
+    print(f(1))
+    print(f(2))
+    print(f(3))

+The _in_ keyword tests whether or not a sequence contains a certain value.

+    if ok in ('n', 'no', 'nop', 'nope'): return False

+#### 4.7.2.
+Keyword Arguments

+In a function call, keyword arguments must follow positional arguments.

+#### 4.7.3.
+Arbitrary Argument Lists

+These arguments will be wrapped up in a tuple.
+Before the variable number of arguments, zero or more normal arguments may occur.

+When a final formal parameter of the form **name is present, it receives a dictionary containing all keyword arguments except for those corresponding to a formal parameter.

+    def cheeseshop(kind, *arguments, **keywords):
+        print("-- Do you have any", kind, "?") print("-- I'm sorry, we're all out of", kind) for arg in arguments:
+            print(arg)
+        print("-" * 40)
+        for kw in keywords:
+            print(kw, ":", keywords[kw])

+    cheeseshop("Limburger", "It's very runny, sir.",
+           "It's really very, VERY runny, sir.",
+           shopkeeper="Michael Palin",
+           client="John Cleese",
+           sketch="Cheese Shop Sketch")

+#### 4.7.4.
+Unpacking Argument Lists

+The reverse situation occurs when the arguments are already in a list or tuple but need to be unpacked for a function call requiring separate positional arguments.
+If they are not available separately, write the function call with the *-operator to unpack the arguments out of a list or tuple.
+In the same fashion, dictionaries can deliver keyword arguments with the **-operator.

+    >>> args = [3, 6]
+    >>> list(range(*args))            # call with arguments unpacked from a list
+    >>> d = {"voltage": "four million", "state": "bleedin' demised", "action": "VOOM"}
+    >>> parrot(**d)

+#### 4.7.5.
+Lambda Expressions

+Small anonymous functions can be created with the lambda keyword.
+This function returns the sum of its two arguments: lambda a, b: a+b.

+Like nested function definitions, lambda functions can reference variables from the containing scope:

+    >>> def make_incrementor(n):
+    ...     return lambda x: x + n
+    ...
+    >>> f = make_incrementor(42)
+    >>> f(0)
+    42
+    >>> f(1)
+    43

+#### 4.7.6.
+Documentation Strings

+The first line should always be a short, concise summary of the object’s purpose.
+This line should begin with a capital letter and end with a period.

+If there are more lines in the documentation string, the second line should be blank, visually separating the summary from the rest of the description.
+The following lines should be one or more paragraphs describing the object’s calling conventions, its side effects, etc.

+#### 4.7.7.
+Function Annotations

+ Parameter annotations are defined by a colon after the parameter name, followed by an expression evaluating to the value of the annotation.
+Return annotations are defined by a literal ->, followed by an expression, between the parameter list and the colon denoting the end of the def statement.

+    >>> def f(ham: str, eggs: str = 'eggs') -> str:

+### 4.8.
+Intermezzo: Coding Style